Artist Statement

 I am deeply passionate about breaking social taboos surrounding emotional and mental health.
 My art practice works to achieve this through mixed-media graphite and pastel drawings, community-based discussions, artist workshops and mentorship programs, and the written word.

 My work is best described as “Emotional Realism”: hyperrealistic drawings encapsulating an emotional experience shared through vulnerable conversations held in our community.
-These discussions center on topics such as emotional intimacy, the state of transition, and resilience through trauma.
+These discussions embrace emotional intimacy and center on topics such as resilience, transition, and connection.
 Continuing the conversation, each work is paired with a written statement and a question directed at the viewer, inviting them to engage and reflect on their own experiences.

 Through use of figurative realism, a subtle color palette, and concise compositions, the image personifies emotions in a way that can be familiar and accessible to many.
-The goal is to create solidarity with others who can relate to the emotional states being depicted, encouraging more transparency, support, and dialogue amongst our peers; partners; families; and communities at large.
+The goal is to create solidarity with others who can relate to the emotional states being depicted, encouraging more transparency, support, and dialogue amongst our peers, partners, families, and communities at large.

 Bringing the community together and amplifying their voices is a huge part of my practice.
 Creating a safe space for individuals to share, feel heard, and to experience solidarity is incredibly important - now more than ever.
-I recently co-founded Studio 5 Contemporary, a community-centric studio, gallery, and events space, expanding the impact of my practice and the practice of other artists here in Marin County and the Greater San Francisco Bay Area.

 There is an ongoing open call to participate in my body of work.
 If you are interested in learning more about participation, please reach out to me here!